mihai1git/TextrInAuroraExpoPics/README.txt

 8. Lambda function that transfers JSON files into Amazon Aurora database: com.amazonaws.lambda.mihai.textrinauroraexpopics.handlers.LambdaS3ToDbHandler

-9. Amazon Aurora database: a cloud specific database with MySQL engine and manged by AWS
+9. Amazon Aurora database: a cloud specific database with MySQL engine and managed by AWS

 10. Amazon SNS sends error messages from LambdaS3ToDbHandler to the administrator